natashiblie/is-london-rainy/README.md

 - <end_date>: (Optional) The end date in YYYY-MM-DD format.
 Defaults to 2023-12-31.
 - --output_file: (Optional) Path to save the collected data as a JSON file.
 You can save it as 'data/singapore_2023.json' for example.
 Defaults to ../data/multicity_historical.json.

+## How to Set Up and Run the Project

+This guide provides a step-by-step walkthrough on setting up and running the project, from installation to data analysis and visualization.

+---

+1. **Clone the Repository**
+   Begin by cloning this repository to your Nuvolos environment.
+Open a terminal in Nuvolos, then enter the command: `git clone <repository_url>`
+   The repository_url is 'git@github.com:lse-ds105/ds105a-2024-w06-summative-natashiblie.git'

+2. **Install Python and Dependencies**
+   In the terminal, check if Python is installed by running: `python --version`
+   Then, navigate to the project directory and install the required packages in  terminal by typing: `pip install -r requirements.txt`

+3. **Data Collection with Scripts**
+   To collect rainfall data for a specific city and date range, open terminal and run the following command in the project directory:
+   `python scripts/data_collection_script.py <country_code> <city_name> --start_date <start_date> --end_date <end_date> --output_file <output_file>`
+   Replace each placeholder with specific values:
+   - `<country_code>`: The country code for the city (e.g., "GB" for the United Kingdom).
+   - `<city_name>`: The name of the city (e.g., "London").
+   - `<start_date>`: Start date in `YYYY-MM-DD` format.
+Defaults to `2023-01-01`.
+   - `<end_date>`: End date in `YYYY-MM-DD` format.
+Defaults to `2023-12-31`.
+   - `<output_file>`: (Optional) Path to save the data as a JSON file.
+Defaults to `../data/multicity_historical.json`.
+You should replace it with a similar format, like data/xx_2023.json, where xx represents the city name for easy reference.

+   **The full commands to be run in terminal can be found under the Jupyter Notebook under the header 'Data Collection Prerequisite' for easy reference.**

+4. **Run Jupyter Notebooks for Visualiations & Results**
+   Use the Nuvolos interface to open the Jupyter Notebook `NB01 - Simple Data Analysis.ipynb` for visualising and analysing the collected data.
+Click Run at the top of the notebook.
+These visualizations include metrics like the number of rainy days, monthly rainfall totals, and average rain intensity, providing insights into London's rain patterns relative to other cities.
+---

+By following these steps, you can set up, run, and analyze rainfall data, gaining insights into London's climate relative to other cities.

 ## Methodology